Please view these information tabs to learn more about Urgos clock movement availability

 Urgos numbers with the / slash

-If you have a / in the number, it’s definitely the old system and therefore an older movement which has lived its life as its over 40 years old.
+If having a / in the number, it’s definitely the old system and therefore an older movement which has given its all for over 40 years.
 If it does not have a / it still may be the old numbering system as well.
 Either way, convert old number to the new and order the new unit.

 Urgos UW7/ series clock movement

 Urgos UW7/ series clock movement is a two weight small floor clock movement.
 These units were very popular in the 1960s and 1970's.
 That alone puts it over the life expectancy of being a 25 year movement by far and needs a new replacement.

 Repair or replace the Urgos UW7/ series?

 The choice is obvious to get the new one for cost savings and life expectancy if possible and easy.
 Even when the movement is not made it is best to use a conversion to a different maker instead of having the repair work done.

 The Hermle clock movement alternative

-Measurements needed from the customer
+Measurements We need from the customer

-This last measurement requires the dial to come off for this to be measured.
+This last measurement requires the dial to come off.
 This measurement is from the front plate of the movement and all the way out.
 A movement plate is the two plates with all the gears in between.
 There is a front plate with its hand shaft sticking out and a back plate.

 Urgos UW7/ Conversion requirements